Get a Free Roof Inspection

 Day-by-Day Installation Schedule

-Here is exactly what happens during the install phase on a typical asphalt shingle replacement in Beltsville and the wider DMV.
+Here is exactly what happens during the installation phase of a typical asphalt shingle replacement in Beltsville and the wider DMV area.

 Day 1: Tear-Off and Decking Inspection

-- Crew arrives around 7:00 a.m. and stages a dump trailer in the driveway.
+• The crew arrives around 7:00 a.m. and stages a dumpster trailer in the driveway.

-- Old shingles, underlayment, and flashing are stripped down to the wood deck.
+• Old shingles, underlayment, and flashing are removed down to the wood deck.

-- Drip edge and ice-and-water shield are installed in valleys and along eaves.
+• Drip edge and ice-and-water shield are installed in the valleys and along the eaves.

 Day 2: Underlayment and Field Shingles

-- Around 70 to 90 percent of the roof is typically complete by sundown.
+• Around 70–90% of the roof is typically completed by sundown.

 Day 3: Flashing, Ridge Cap, and Cleanup

-- Step flashing is installed at chimneys, walls, and dormers.
+• Step flashing is installed around chimneys, walls, and dormers.

-- Ridge vent is cut in for attic airflow, then ridge cap shingles are nailed.
+• Ridge vent openings are cut for attic airflow, then ridge cap shingles are installed.

 On a small townhouse or simple gable roof, the process can compress into a single long day.
-Larger or steeper roofs may push into a fourth day.
+Larger or steeper roofs may extend into a fourth day.

 How Long Does It Take to Replace a Flat Roof?